- How to Get Rid of Overheating in a Laptop when Playing Games

 - To invoke Task Manager, press Ctrl + Shift + Esc on your keyboard.

-Alternatively, you can right-click on the Start icon and then select Task Manager from the list.
+Alternatively, you can invoke the Power User menu with Win Key+X and select Task Manager from the displayed menu.

 - Under the Processes tab, check the apps and processes that are using a considerable portion of your system resources (CPU, Memory, and so on).
 Right-click on each one and select ‘End task’ from the context menu.

 Note: check for suspicious processes that have an abnormally high CPU usage.
 If there is any other process you’d like to end but you are not sure what it does, you can look it up online.